microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { AppCredentials } from 'botframework-connector';
 import { AttachmentData } from 'botbuilder-core';
 import { AuthenticationConfiguration } from 'botframework-connector';
+import { BatchFailedEntriesResponse } from 'botbuilder-core';
 import { BatchOperationResponse } from 'botbuilder-core';
+import { BatchOperationStateResponse } from 'botbuilder-core';
 import { BotAdapter } from 'botbuilder-core';
 import { BotConfigAuth } from 'botbuilder-core';
 import { BotFrameworkAuthentication } from 'botframework-connector';